 “A mosaic is a conversation between what is broken.” -Terry Tempest Williams

-Once a year, the Multifaith Chaplaincy facilitates an ongoing conversation among students, faculty, and staff who have lost loved ones to death over the course of the last year or so.
+Once a year, the Multifaith Chaplaincy facilitates an ongoing conversation among students, faculty, and staff who are living with grief.

 Occasional dialogues about novels, short stories, nonfiction and particular authors.
-Our most recent reading group delved into “When Breath Becomes Air” by Paul Kalanithi.
+Our most recent reading group delved into “Daring Greatly” by Brene Brown.

-Gatherings in response to needs, controversial or conflictual campus incidents or national events.
+At the request of a member of the Bates community, the Multifaith Chaplaincy may organize a response to troubling or tragic events on or off-campus.
 Recent vigils have included moments of reflection, candle lighting and silence for the violence in Paris, Beirut and other tragedies as well as collaborative efforts with OutFRONT for Trans Day of Visibility, Trans Awareness week and the June 2016 tragedy in Orlando.